as7rum/mail_sender/README.md

 Most likely you have to enable two-step authentification before geting the key.
 It's standart case.

+Next step is connecting to Google Sheets for getting all information about recipients.
+Before that you need to create Google App on [Google Cloud API](https://cloud.google.com/apis/docs/overview).
+Then start connection in `ggl_sheets_con.py`, select range and dimension.

+Now we are ready for prepare sending.
+Open `sending_file_with_html.py`.
+We are starting with opening our HTML letter and some formating.
+Then set up the "From", "To" and "Subject" title.
+And start sending with loop.

 ## Last word

 Have a success!
 See you.
 Let's bring this world to the Horizon.